-of the nucleus, while larger molecules must be actively transported in or out.
-A filamentous network of lamin proteins provides mechanical support, but is also involved in the regulation of replication and cell division.
+The central organelle of a eukaryotic cell is the nucleus, which contains the genetic material.
+The nucleus is surrounded by the nuclear envelope consisting of two membranes: the inner and the outer nuclear membranes (Figure 1.4a).
+The outer nuclear membrane is continuous with the rough endoplasmic reticulum (RER).
+Proteins referred to as nucleoporins form aqueous channels, called nuclear pores, through the envelope.
+These pores allow small water-soluble molecules to pass into and out of the nucleus, while larger molecules must be actively transported in or out.
+A filamentous network of lamin proteins provides mechanical support but is also involved in the regulation of replication and cell division.
 A distinct structure found in the cell nucleus is the nucleolus (indicated in Figure 1.3).
-The nucleolus occupies up to one fourth of the volume of the nucleus and forms around specific chromosomal regions.
+The nucleolus occupies up to one-fourth of the volume of the nucleus and forms around specific chromosomal regions.
 In the nucleolus, ribosomal RNA is transcribed and assembled with proteins to give (incomplete) ribosomes.

 The DNA together with DNA-binding proteins and RNA molecules is organized in chromosomes.
 The human genome consists of 46 chromosomes that can be identified based on the specific banding pattern after staining.
 Figure 1.4b shows a schematic representation of a condensed metaphase chromosome.
 The ends of the chromosome are called telomeres.
 The centromere is the point where the two identical chromosomes touch and the microtubules attach for separation during mitosis.
-Most chromosomes are asymmetric; the centromere separates a short arm (p for the French word petit) and a long arm (q, chosen as next letter in the alphabet after p).
-The position of a gene or a DNA sequence in the human genome (denoted as the locus) is indicated by the chromosome number, the arm, and three numbers that refer to the region, the band and the subband.
-For example, the locus 11p15.3 indicates that a DNA sequence is located on the short arm of chromosome 11, in region 1, band 5 and subband 3.
+Most chromosomes are asymmetric; the centromere separates a short arm (p for the French word petit) and a long arm (q, chosen as the next letter in the alphabet after p).
+The position of a gene or a DNA sequence in the human genome (denoted as the locus) is indicated by the chromosome number, the arm, and three numbers that refer to the region, the band, and the sub-band.
+For example, the locus 11p15.3 indicates that a DNA sequence is located on the short arm of chromosome 11, in region 1, band 5, and subband 3.

 If the DNA of every cell in the human body were lined up end to end, it would stretch from the Earth to the Sun and back 100 times.
-This means that a single cell must package DNA strands with a combined length of approximately 2 m into a nucleus with a volume in the cubic micrometer (μm^3) range.
+This means that a single cell must package DNA strands with a combined length of approximately 2 m into a nucleus with a volume in the cubic micrometer ( $\mu m^3$ ) range.

 Chromosomes consist of the DNA complexed with proteins, together known as chromatin (Figure 1.4c).
 The first step in chromatin condensation is achieved by winding the DNA around so-called histone proteins.
-These proteins are positively charged (i.e., contain many arginine and lysine residues) and can bind negatively charged DNA by electrostatic interactions.
+These proteins are positively charged (i.e. contain many arginine and lysine residues) and can bind negatively charged DNA by electrostatic interactions.
 Two copies of each of the histones H2A, H2B, H3, and H4 form a core around which the DNA is wound twice.
 The fifth histone protein, the linker histone H1, binds to the middle of the DNA and to its two ends, locking the DNA into place.
-This structural unit, called the nucleosome, allows packaging in higher ordered structures, such as the so-called structural element "30 nm fiber."
+This structural unit, called the nucleosome, allows packaging in higher